installgento0/bash-scripts/README.md

 The output of `ls -l /bin/sh` for my system is dash.
 This means that POSIX-compliant scripts will run faster than using bash (eg. Arch linux's default setting).
 However, scripts written for BASH that make use of ["BASHisms"](https://mywiki.wooledge.org/Bashism) (features not defined by POSIX) won't work in dash, and some other setups.

+Clonepurge doesn't seem to delete off all duplicate files at once.
+It may need to be executed multiple times in order to get rid of all duplicates (which is not ideal and thus needs fixing).

+**To-do:**

+- Add cut functionality to video-convert

 More scripts to be added soon.